alejandro61299/Minimaps_Personal_Research/docs/index.md

 ### What is a minimap?

 Minimap is an UI element of the HUD usually located in a corner of the screen.
-It shows a abstracted view from the bird’s eye perspective of the playfield where the gameplay is being developed on a smaller scale.
-Its main objective is to help orientate the player and help them successfully navigate the environment to points of interest and objectives.
+It shows an abstract, from the bird's eye perspective view of the playfield where the gameplay is being played on a smaller scale.
+Its main objective is to help the player orientate and help them successfully navigate the environment to reach points of interest and objectives.

 ![enter image description here](https://raw.githubusercontent.com/alejandro61299/Minimaps_Personal_Research/master/docs/web_images/lol.png)